 - Lying about drug use to friends and family.

 - Extreme preoccupation with using DMT.

 - Using DMT with other drugs.

-If you’re abusing DMT and need help quitting, call today at 1-888-744-0069 for confidential assistance finding a treatment program.
+If you’re abusing DMT and need help quitting, please call American Addiction Centers (AAC) free today at for confidential assistance finding a treatment program.

 - Elevated heart rate.

 - Ataxia (lack of muscle coordination).